dddomin3/DSPi/README.md

 ### **II9:** Pure Data

 jackstart.sh starts a puredata script which assists in switching which dsp is currently running on the pi.
-The PD script responds to values on MIDI:`CH16 CC 127`.
+The PD script responds to values on MIDI:`CH16 PC`.
 Depending on the value, a specific program (or "DSPi") will be ran, and others will be killed:

 - 0: Runs guitarix (Turns off wireless chip)
 - 64: Runs amsynth (Turns off wireless chip)